 There are currently no replacements for fossil fuels in agricultural production, and major efficiencies in fuel use have already been achieved.
-Furthermore, the majority of agricultural products are marketed in a global marketplace where farmers have little or no ability to pass the cost of carbon pricing on to the consumer.
-Ultimately, this makes the application of carbon pricing in the agricultural sector an ineffective instrument to drive emissions reductions.
+Furthermore, the majority of agricultural products are marketed in a global marketplace where farmers have little or no ability to pass the cost of a carbon tax on to the consumer.
+Ultimately, this makes the application of a carbon tax in the agricultural sector an ineffective instrument to drive emissions reductions.

-OFA believes that carbon pricing is not appropriate or effective in the agricultural sector, and that all on-farm fuels used in agricultural production (including but not limited to gas, diesel, natural gas, and propane) should be exempt from carbon pricing policies.
-We believe that in a highly competitive marketplace, where margins are very tight, carbon pricing represents a legislated increase in the cost of production that hurts competitiveness and ultimately threatens our ability to provide the local food products Ontarians want.
+OFA believes that a carbon tax is not appropriate or effective in the agricultural sector, and that all on-farm fuels used in agricultural production (including but not limited to gas, diesel, natural gas, and propane) should be exempt from a carbon tax policies.
+We believe that in a highly competitive marketplace, where margins are very tight, a carbon tax represents a legislated increase in the cost of production that hurts competitiveness and ultimately threatens our ability to provide the local food products Ontarians want.

 We believe a more effective approach would be to focus on promoting further emissions reductions through incentivising the adoption of beneficial management practices (BMPs), investing in the adaptation of precision agricultural technologies at multiple farm scales, and developing programs that recognise the environmental goods and services (EG&S) provided by farming activities.